Novosil

 Novosil (Новоси́ль) is a town and the administrative center of Novosilsky District in Oryol Oblast, Russia, located on the right bank of the Zusha River 70 km east of Oryol, the administrative center of the oblast.
 Population:

 History

-It was first mentioned in 1155 as a fortress called Itil and was the seat of a branch of the Rurik dynasty in the Middle Ages.
+It was first mentioned in 1155 as a fortress called Itil and was the seat of the Olgovichi branch of the Rurik dynasty during the Middle Ages.
 Town rights were granted to Novosil in 1777.
 During World War II, Novosil was occupied by the German Army from November 13 to December 27, 1941.

 Administrative and municipal status

 Within the framework of administrative divisions, Novosil serves as the administrative center of Novosilsky District.
 As an administrative division, it is incorporated within Novosilsky District as the town of district significance of Novosil.
 As a municipal division, the town of district significance of Novosil is incorporated within Novosilsky Municipal District as Novosil Urban Settlement.